IDN Punnycode converter

 The algorithm also adds a special prefix, xn--, to the output string to indicate that it is punycode.
 For example, the IDN مثال.إختبار (meaning “example.test” in Arabic) is encoded as xn--mgbh0fb.xn--kgbechtv in punycode.

-Punycode decoding is the reverse process of punycode encoding.
+IDN Punycode converter decoding is the reverse process of punycode encoding.
 It takes a punycode string as input and converts it back to Unicode.
 It removes the prefix xn-- and splits the string into two parts: the basic code points and the extended code points.
 It then decodes the extended code points using a similar algorithm as encoding, and appends them to the basic code points.
 For example, the punycode xn--fsqu00a.xn--3lr804h is decoded as 例子.测试 (meaning “example.test” in Chinese) in Unicode.

-If you want to use punycode for your own domain name, or just want to learn more about it, you can use our free online punycode converter tool.
+If you want to use punycode for your own domain name, or just want to learn more about it, you can use our free online IDN Punycode converter tool.
 It can help you to encode or decode punycode easily and quickly.
 You can also check out other related tools that we have listed below.